Skip to main content

 How Do Peptides Remodel Sleep Architecture?

-The derived from this GHS-induced sleep modulation are a direct consequence of optimizing the endocrine events that occur during SWS.
+The metabolic benefits derived from this GHS-induced sleep modulation are a direct consequence of optimizing the endocrine events that occur during SWS.
 The amplified, physiologically-timed pulse of growth hormone during this period has profound downstream effects on substrate metabolism.

 Elevated nocturnal GH levels promote lipolysis, the mobilization of fatty acids from adipose tissue, shifting the body’s energy utilization away from glucose and toward fat oxidation.
-This transient, sleep-induced state of insulin resistance is a healthy physiological adaptation, preserving glucose for the while fueling the body’s reparative processes with stored lipids.
+This transient, sleep-induced state of insulin resistance is a healthy physiological adaptation, preserving glucose for the central nervous system while fueling the body’s reparative processes with stored lipids.

 Therapeutic peptides improve metabolic outcomes by fundamentally restructuring sleep to enhance deep, slow-wave stages.